HeatherRemacle/exchangelabops/plays/play4.md

 - Verify access

 ### Step 5: Identify Your Development Workflow Processes
+-	Analyze your workflow
+-	Identify key processes and break them down

 ### Step 6: Set Up, Document, and Implement Your Tooling (Code Repository, Pipelines, Automation)
 Verify your  processes for successful: